-Turnover Inspections [24 CFR 983.103(c); FR Notice 1/18/17; Notice 2017-20]
+Pre-HAP Contract Inspections [24 CFR 983.103(b), FR Notice 1/18/17, and Notice PIH 2017-20]

-Before providing assistance to a new family in a contract unit, the PHA must inspect the unit.
-The PHA may not provide assistance on behalf of the family until the unit fully complies with HQS, unless the PHA has adopted a policy to enter into a HAP contract for units that fail the initial HQS inspection as a result of only non-life-threatening conditions or if the unit passed an alternative inspection.
+The PHA must inspect each contract unit before execution of the HAP contract.
+The PHA may not provide assistance on behalf of the family until the unit fully complies with HQS, unless the PHA has adopted a policy to enter into a HAP contract for units that fail the initial HQS inspection as a result of only non-life-threatening conditions, or if the unit passed an alternative inspection.

-The HACB will not provide assistance in turnover units until the unit fully complies with HQS.
+The HACB will not provide assistance on behalf of the family until the unit fully complies with HQS.